RabibHassan/CSE425_Unsupervised_Learning_Project/README.md

 # CSE425_Unsupervised_Learning_Project
-In each folder is structured as data/ audio/ lyrics/
+In each folder EasyTask/MediumTask/HardTask- they are structured as data/ audio/ lyrics/